 Both platforms offer various pricing options, including pay-as-you-go and committed use discounts, providing flexibility and cost-effectiveness for different usage patterns.
 GCP and AWS offer various discounts to help users manage expenditures.
 The following tables break down the pricing structures for Google Cloud and AWS.

-Sustained use Up to 30% for continuous use without upfront payment Not applicable
+Up to 30% for continuous use without upfront payment

 *in Virtual Machines